KalebAvila/ingenieria_en_alimentos/ai_in_food/README.md

 Organización del proyecto:
 ------------
     ├── README.md             <- The top-level README for developers using this project.
     ├── data
     │   ├── interim           <- Intermediate data that has been transformed.
     │   ├── processed         <- The final, canonical data sets for modeling.
     │   └── raw               <- The original, immutable data dump.
     │
     ├── models                <- Trained and serialized models, model predictions, or model summaries │
     ├── notebooks             <- Jupyter notebooks.
 Naming convention is a number (for ordering), │                            the creator's initials, and a short `-` delimited description, e.g.
     │                            `1-DHM-initial_data_exploration`.
     │
     ├── notebooks_discovery   <- Additional Jupyter notebooks that helped to develop the branch.
     │
     ├── references            <- Data references to the project, manuals, and all other explanatory materials.
     │
     ├── reports               <- Generated analysis of the model as HTML, PDF, LaTeX, etc.
     │   └── figures           <- Generated graphics and figures.
     │
     ├── requirements.txt      <- The requirements file for reproducing the analysis environment.
     │
     ├── setup.py              <- Makes project pip installable (pip install -e .) so src can be imported │
     ├── src                   <- Source code for use in this project.
     │   ├── __init__.py       <- Makes src a Python module
     │   │
     │   ├── data              <- Scripts to download the data.
     │   │
     │   ├── demo              <- Scripts to execute the demo.
     │   │
-    │   ├── features       <- Scripts to turn raw data into features for modeling.
+    │   ├── feature  s        <- Scripts to turn raw data into features for modeling.
+    │   │
+    │   ├── genetic_algorithm <- Scripts to execute the genetic algoritm.
     │   │
     │   ├── models            <- Scripts to train models and then use trained models to make │   │                        predictions.
     │   │
     │   └── visualization     <- Scripts to create exploratory and results oriented visualizations │
     │
     ├── general_pipeline.py   <- Executable that follows the correct order of scripts to replicate the results.
     │
     ├── ReleaseNotes.md       <- Notes that complement information on the file.
     │
     ├── .gitignore            <- Git file to ignore files and documents.
     │
     └── tox.ini               <- tox file with settings for running tox; see tox.readthedocs.io

 --------